 - Can mount on tripods and comes with it’s own mini tripod for ease of use.

-NexiGo AutoFocus 1080p Webcam – The wide option
+NexiGo AutoFocus 1080p fixed focus webcam – the wide option

 The Nexigo is a budget-friendly, plug and play webcam that’s easy to set up.
 Its 2MP camera delivers smooth video with its autofocus and facial enhancement features.
 While its autofocus feature helps to make sure your video is crisp and sharp.